HoBeedzc/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zequn Liu is an undergraduate student in School of economics and management of Beihang University, majoring in information system and information management.
-He will pursue postgraduate degree in Beihang University, where he will be supervised by [**Jichang Zhao**](http://zhaojichang.cn/).
+Zequn Liu is an undergraduate student in [School of Economics and Management](http://sem.buaa.edu.cn/) of [Beihang University](http://www.buaa.edu.cn/), majoring in information system and information management.
+He will pursue postgraduate degree in Beihang University, where he will be supervised by [Jichang Zhao](http://zhaojichang.cn/).

+He has attended iSCMlab since he was a junior and have actively participated in a research project, which is the Store Category Selection, where he is the main database administer and algorithm researcher.In 2021 summer, he interned in [Meituan](https://about.meituan.com/home) and worked as a data development engineer in the cycling business group.
+His main work is to improve the construction of the data warehouse and provide data services upstream.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.
 Here for {{< staticref "uploads/demo_resume.pdf" "newtab" >}}chinese version{{< /staticref >}}.